gorilla-devs/ferium/README.md

 The flag always takes precedence.

 > [!CAUTION]
-> Be careful when manually editing the config file
+> Be mindful of syntax when manually editing the config file

 You can also set a custom CurseForge API key or GitHub personal access token using the `CURSEFORGE_API_KEY` and `GITHUB_TOKEN` environment variables, or the `--curseforge_api_key` and `--github-token` global flags respectively.
 Again, the flags take precedence.